Effect-TS/io/docs/modules/Effect.ts.md

 ## asSomeError

-Maps the error value of this effect to a `Some` value.
+This function maps the error value of an `Effect` value to a `Some` value in an `Option` value.
+If the original `Effect` value succeeds, the returned `Effect` value will also succeed.

 **Signature**